-And, as always in online marketing, whether a certain campaign is successful or not depends on how well you are carrying out the power triangle traffic, conversion and economics/offer.
+And, as always in online marketing, whether a particular campaign is successful depends on how well you carry out the power triangle (by Perry Marshall) traffic, conversion, and economics/offer.

-My whole Facebook Marketing Strategy Guide for real estate will hopefully help you to increase your chances of having a profitable campaign and generate more leads with Facebook ads.
+My Facebook Marketing Strategy Guide for real estate will hopefully help you increase your chances of having a profitable campaign and generate more real estate leads with Facebook ads.

-The first part of my guide is about marketing angles and why they are so important for the preparation phase of a successful Facebook ad campaign and your overall real estate Facebook marketing strategy.
+The first part of my guide is about marketing angles and why they are crucial for your overall real estate Facebook marketing strategy.

 By the way, marketing angles are not only relevant for Facebook marketing, as you will be reading in other articles of mine.

-But first, let’s have a short look at why you should use Facebook ads in the first place.
+But first, let’s briefly look at why you should use Facebook ads in the first place.

 Why Facebook Ads in the First Place?

-Right now, there is no other online advertising platform that offers that many diverse and deep level of targeting options with that many users.
+There is no online advertising platform that offers that many diverse and deep targeting options with that many users.

-- Behaviors (e.g. people ready to move, or looking to buy a home)
+- Behaviors (e.g., people ready to move or to buy a home)

-- Demographics (e.g. kids or no kids, age, job title, different generations, own or rent a current home, etc.)
+- Demographics (e.g., kids or no kids, age, job title, different generations, owning or renting a current home, etc.)

-You can zero in even further like a sniper by segmenting into different geographic areas (e.g. by state, city, zip, code, radius of a specific point on the map, etc.) and then, of course, by different ad placements.
+You can zero in even further like a sniper by segmenting into different geographic areas (e.g., by state, city, zip, code, the radius of a specific point on the map, etc.) and then, of course, by different ad placements.

-Again, it all depends how good your market intelligence about your potential customers is.
+Again, it all depends on how good your market intelligence about your potential customers is.

-Since most real estate pros are somewhat focused on different geographic areas, the targeting options the Facebook ads platform has to offer comes in handy.
+Since most real estate pros are somewhat focused on different geographic areas, the Facebook ads platform’s targeting options come in handy.